Riya13245678/RIYA/README.md

 <br>
 I done my graduation in Bsc.
 Data Science.
 <br>
 Also, Pursing Master in Data Science with AI.
+(IBM Certificate)